-Tiger Vu is a licensed financial advisor at Edward Jones Investment in Burlingame, California.
-Prior to joining Jones, he was one of the top national producers at Bank of America.
+Tiger Vu is a financial advisor at Edward Jones in Burlingame, California.
+Prior to joining the firm, he was a financial advisor with Bank of America.
 He provides a full range of financial services, helping individuals and local small business owners to organize, grow, protect, and transfer their wealth.
-Tiger’s extensive experience in macroeconomics, market outlooks, and business management allows him to to best serve and partner with his clients.
-As a multi-award winning advisor at Jones, Tiger currently holds the Diversity and Inclusion leadership role, helping new advisors integrate effective, culturally sensitive approaches into their business practices.
+Tiger’s experience in macroeconomics, market outlooks, and business management allows him to best serve and partner with his clients.
+Tiger is a Diversity and Inclusion leader at Edward Jones, helping new advisors integrate effective, culturally sensitive approaches into their business practices.

 User Experience Researcher, Meta